 - Available tents, sleeping mats, and water for the safari participants when appropriated and a First Aid kit.

-What to bring on rural village tours:
+What to bring on rural villages trip:

 - Walking shoes.